Overview of A/V conferencing in Lync Server 2013

 To plan for A/V conferencing, you need to understand the network bandwidth required by the type of conferencing media that your organization requires.
 This could include audio, video, and panoramic video.

 Before you enable users for A/V conferencing, ensure that your network can handle the resulting load.
 Without sufficient network bandwidth, the user experience may be severely degraded.
 You can use call admission control (CAC) to manage the network bandwidth used by A/V Conferencing.
 This is important for restricted networks, such as limited bandwidth links between central and branch sites.
-For details, see Overview of Call Admission Control.
-For details about media bandwidth requirements, see Network Bandwidth Requirements for Media Traffic.
+For details, see Overview of call admission control in Lync Server 2013.
+For details about media bandwidth requirements, see Network bandwidth requirements for media traffic in Lync Server 2013.

 If you deploy audio conferencing in your network, your users will need audio devices such as headsets to participate in an audio conference.
 If you deploy video conferencing, you need to deploy video devices, such as webcams for users.
 We recommend that you use unified communications (UC) devices that are certified by Microsoft for all device types, to ensure an optimal user experience.
 For details about UC-certified devices, see "Phones and Devices for Lync" at http://go.microsoft.com/fwlink/p/?LinkId=263861.
 For either audio or video devices, device deployment, and user training are important steps for you to consider and plan for.